South Sudan president fires ministers allied to rival Machar

 The chaos has dismayed regional and world powers who helped broker South Sudan's secession from Sudan in 2011, and had hoped its independence would draw a line under decades of war and instability that spread across east Africa.

-"The United States is deeply disappointed in the leadership of South Sudan, that given the opportunity of independence, and then frankly a second chance that came with the August 2015 peace agreement, have thus far failed to put aside personal power struggles for the good of their people," he told a daily briefing.

-Toner said the United States was putting pressure on both sides to end the violence.

-Kiir dismissed the ministers of the interior, petroleum, higher education, labor, water, as well as lands and housing in a statement read out on state television.
+Kiir dismissed the ministers of the interior, petroleum, higher education, labour, water, as well as lands and housing in a statement read out on state television.

 The replacements were made on the recommendation of Vice President Taban Deng Gai, who announced he was taking over the SPLM-IO in July.

 "We are not surprised by the steps taken by ...
-Kiir and Taban Deng Gai," said Machar's deputy spokesman, Nyarji Jermlili Roman.
-He said Machar's supporters would march to Juba "and end this drama' if a foreign protection force demanded by Machar was not deployed.
+Kiir and Taban Deng Gai," Machar's deputy spokesman, Nyarji Jermlili Roman, said.

+"We will march to Juba and put an end to this drama if the foreign forces are not deployed," he added, referring to the buffer force demanded by Machar.

-Writing by George Obulutsa.
-Additional reporting by Arshad Mohammed in Washington.; Editing by Andrew Heavens and Grant McCool
+The two years of civil war that erupted after Kiir sacked Machar as Vice President in 2013 has killed more than 10,000 people and displaced over 2 million, many of whom fled to neighbouring Uganda, Ethiopia, Kenya and Sudan.